Skip to main content

 There are many benefits to opening or funding a donor-advised fund, especially this year.

 Already have a DAF?
-Contribute to your existing fund before year-end, or involve your children and grandchildren in Jewish philanthropy by opening a L’dor Vador fund with a minimum contribution of only $1000.
+Contribute to your existing fund before year-end.
+You can even involve your children and grandchildren in Jewish philanthropy by opening a L’dor Vador fund with a minimum contribution of only $1000 for donors under age 30.
+You will enjoy the tax benefits, and they will begin a meaningful journey of Tzedakah.

 Jewish Summer Camp